SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-04-outcomes-for-r4.md

 ### [SCS is understandable](https://github.com/orgs/SovereignCloudStack/projects/6/views/22)

-One of the areas where we've not advanded as much as we wanted is to lower the entry barrier to SCS and the reference implementation.
+One of the areas where we've not advanced as much as we wanted is to lower the entry barrier to SCS and the reference implementation.
 However if we talk about "SCS is understandable" this shall not be reduced to our reference implementation.
 Our standards need to be easily understood as well, since this will lead to much better adoption.
 SCS being understandable is more than just mere documentation.
 There could be no better timing for our new colleague, Max Wolfs, to have joined the SCS team as our Knowledge Management Engineer.

 ### [SCS enables Operators with an excellent toolbox](https://github.com/orgs/SovereignCloudStack/projects/6/views/20)